7 Ways To Use Prune Juice For Constipation & How It Helps

 Louis Pellier, a Frenchman, planted the first prune trees in the United States of America in 1856.

 When using these remedies, keep in mind that the amount of prune juice that needs to be consumed to obtain relief from constipation varies from person to person as not everyone responds to dietary changes in the same fashion.
 You may need to experiment with this juice until you find the optimum quantity that helps you find relief from constipation.
 If the need is urgent, opt for remedies that work instantly.
+Additionally, if you’re looking for home remedies to relieve constipation during pregnancy, ensure that any remedy you try is safe for both you and your baby.

 Apart from drinking prune juice, you also need to adopt other healthy habits, including drinking at least two quarts of water and other fluids every day.
 This is important because dehydration, as you know, is one of the most common causes of this problem.
 Making lifestyle changes, like getting regular exercise, maintaining optimal body hydration, and eating a healthy balanced diet with plenty of whole grains, fruits, and vegetables, is another great way to make sure that you keep your bowels in good working condition and get relief from constipation.